tfogo/k8s-katacoda/k8s/step4.md

 You can check the status of a deployment with this command:

 `kubectl rollout status deployment devops`{{execute}}

+Now let's check what version 2 of the pod does.
+Let's find an IP of a pod and curl it on port 8080.

 You can see the history of rollouts too: